HarrieO/OnlineLearningToRank/README.md

 Citation
 --------

-If you use this code to produce results for your scientific publication, please refer to our CIKM 2018 paper:
+If you use this code to produce results for your scientific publication, or if you share a copy or fork, please refer to our CIKM 2018 paper:

 ```
 @inproceedings{Oosterhuis2018Unbiased,